UWC ISAK Japan

-UWC ISAK Japan (ISAK) (Japanese: ユナイテッド・ワールド・カレッジISAKジャパン) is a pre-university international boarding school located in Karuizawa, Japan.
+UWC ISAK Japan (ISAK) (Japanese: ユナイテッド・ワールド・カレッジISAKジャパン), formerly the International School of Asia, Karuizawa, is a pre-university international boarding school located in Karuizawa, Japan.
 UWC ISAK Japan is the 17th member of the United World Colleges movement.
 The mission of the UWC movement and of the school is to "make education a force to unite people, nations and cultures for peace and a sustainable future".
 UWC ISAK Japan is accredited by Japan’s Ministry of Education (MEXT), and teaches the International Baccalaureate Diploma Program years one and two.
 Additionally, the school offers a pre-IB diploma year.

-High School Program
+High school program

 ISAK’s aims to develop creative, open-minded young people who are curious, engaged and passionate about creating positive change.
 To help students develop their potential as thinkers, leaders and change-makers, the curriculum at ISAK combines rigorous academics with leadership and design thinking programs, community service and project-based learning.

 ISAK offers a three-year high school program (Grades 10 – 12), with instruction in English.
 As an official International Baccalaureate (IB) World School, ISAK offers a curriculum in line with the IB philosophy of critical thinking that encompasses a broad range of fields, helping students learn how to connect academic knowledge to real world situations.
 Students in Grade 10 study a pre-IB curriculum which prepares them for the IB Diploma Programme.
 All Grade 11 and 12 students enroll in the IB Diploma Programme.
 ISAK students are also eligible to receive a diploma from the Japanese Ministry of Education.
 Successful completion of coursework in Grades 10-12 will enable students to receive a Japanese high school diploma.